ingenia-api/ingenia_ruby/README.md

 # Ingenia Ruby gem

-A Gem to wrap the API calls of Ingenia.
+A Gem to wrap the Ingenia API

-## Installation
+### Installation
 ```sh
 gem install nowa_api
 ```

-## Conventions used in this document

-All text in UPPERCASE represents a changeable field, either user supplied or as part of a response.

-## Configuration
+### Configuration

-Before any call is made you must first set API key.
-At the moment this done in module code so the key must be changed if more than one key is being used.
+Before any call is made you must first set your ingeniapi API key:

 ```ruby
 Nowa::Api.api_key = 'YOUR_KEY'